 Enjoy!
 And remember to tag me in Twitter / Instagram when you finish your stitching 🙂

 Gradually moving forward with the runic alphabet.
 With today’s Eihwaz done, I have only three runes to go: Sowilo, Ingwaz, and Dagaz.
-That means that all other runes are alreasy available for download in the blog archives!
+That means that all other runes are already made and can be found in the blog archives!

 Eihwaz rune free cross stitch pattern